lbechberger/ML4NLP/README.md

 We use the 50-50 baseline.
 We still do not have the final data to determine the evaluation metric.

+## Week 8

+### 8.1 Feature Extraction

+#### 8.1.1 Viable Feature Candidates
+1. **Term Frequency - Inverse Document Frequency (TF-IDF):** This metric is useful for finding the most important words in an article and weed out the less important ones like stop words or typical filler words.
+This might be beneficial to our search for potential candidate answers.
+2. **N-grams:** [Comment for Bhaskar: I changed this bit from what you wrote quite significantly.
+That's because while writing this I realized that creating a list of subject-predicate-object trigrams would not make sense given the fact that we lack a place to use them.
+Maybe what I thought on the topic makes sense in your opinion, too!]
+This method, particularly trigrams, can be useful to gather information regarding frequency of subject-predicate-object form statements that pose viable answer candidates.
+By gathering information on whether or not an entry in our data set corresponds to a trigram in the source text would provide information about the likelihood of trigrams providing answers.
+3. **Word Vectors:** We can use word embeddings and score elements close to the agent and patient as candidate answers instead of directly disregarding them as wrong.
+Grouping together semantically related elements like "Trump, America, President" would increase the amount of viable candidates.
+We are planning to use word2vec (https://code.google.com/archive/p/word2vec/) based on the Google News dataset.
+4. **Word Net:** This feature can help us with synonym information for candidates - for example "Trump", "President of the United States", "Republican Incumbent" - as well as hierarchical information for nouns - for example "America" -> "President" -> "Donald Trump".
+These could provide useful features in classifying the right answer.

+#### 8.1.2 Coreference Resolution
+Coreference resolution poses a problem when trying to find answer candidates in raw text.
+"Trump is the current president of the USA.
+He also purchased the 'New Jersey Generals' American football team" contains the answer to the question "Who purchased the 'New Jersey Generals' American football team.
+"He", however, is not the exhaustively correct answer; it has to be resolved to "Donald Trump" before returning it to the questioner.
+Our data is currently not impacted by unresolved pronouns but they might pose a problem when extracting further features.
+Thankfully, the Knowledgestore has a built-in solution for this.
+While it is not perfectly accurate, it will have to do for our purposes.

 # References
 [1] Dat Quoc Nguyen, Dai Quoc Nguyen, Dang Duc Pham and Son Bao Pham.
 RDRPOSTagger: A Ripple Down Rules-based Part-Of-Speech Tagger.
 In Proceedings of the Demonstrations at the 14th Conference of the European Chapter of the Association for Computational Linguistics, EACL 2014, pp. 17-20, 2014.